 Simply put, a calorie is just a measurement used to calculate how much energy is in the food we eat.

 The amount of calories you eat will determine whether you gain weight, lose weight, or maintain weight alongside how many calories you burn each day through exercise and non-exercise activity.

 The most important thing to understand is that calories are the absolute king for weight loss and muscle gain.
-If you lose weight, it's because you ate less calories then you burned.
-When this happens, your body will turn to burning fat to make up for the amount that you didn't eat.
-This is known as a Calorie Deficit and it's the first big rock of weight loss.
+If you lose weight, it's because you ate less calories than you burned.
+When this happens, your body will turn to using energy stored in the form of fat to make up for the amount of calories that you didn't eat.
+This is known as a Caloric Deficit and it's the first big rock of weight loss.
 If you are not in a calorie deficit, you simply will not lose weight.

 On the other end of that spectrum, is a Calorie Surplus.
 This is when you eat more than what you are burning.
 In this case, your body wants to save the calories for future energy use, so it will store it for later.

 This relationship between calories eaten and calories burned is called Energy Balance.
 Energy Balance is extremely important to understand as it is what will help you hit your goals, especially if your goal has to do with body composition (losing fat or gaining muscle).

 "Mike, if that's the case, can't I just focus on burning a lot of calories with exercise so that I don't have to worry about how much I'm eating?"